Limerick GAA notes - latest news from 17 different clubs

 PALLASGREEN

-LOTTO: No winner Monday October 19 draw; Numbers drawn were; 2,7,8,12.
-Lucky dip winners; Willie Crowe, Mairead Ryan, Mary Ryan, Thomas Hourigan, Decky Lonergan.
+LOTTO: No winner Monday October 26 draw; Numbers drawn were; 9, 13, 23, 28.
+Lucky dip winners; Paul Donovan, Joanne Roche, Harry Kennedy, Michael Ryan(Moymore), Ciaran O’Dwyer.

-LIMERICK: Congratulations to the Limerick Senior hurling team and management and retaining their National League title defeating Clare in Thurles last Sunday, it also doubled up as Munster championship quarterfinal.
-As a result Limerick will now play Tipperary in Cork this Sunday at 1pm.
-Congrats also to the Limerick Senior footballers who gained promotion to the NFL Div 3 after beating Sligo in Sligo last Saturday.
-In doing so were crowned Div 4 winners.
-Well done to Brian Fanning and Aaron O’Sullivan who are members of the team.
+LIMERICK: Well done to the Limerick Senior football team and management and particular to Brian Fanning and Aaron O’Sullivan who defeated Waterford last Saturday in Dungarvan.
+Limerick now Play Tipperary this weekend.
+Also congrats to the Limerick Senior Hurlers who have reached the Munster Final after a fine win over Tipperary in Cork last Sunday.
+They now play Waterford in the Final on Sunday November 15.

-COVID-19: As the country is experiencing a new wave and an escalation of Covid-19 infections, we would like to wish everyone to stay and well over the coming few weeks.
-We need to work together once again to make a significant impact on the number of cases in the community, and ultimately to reduce the number of people getting sick, being admitted to hospital and critical care, while protecting non-Covid healthcare services.
-It’s important that people to follow the public health advice to stop the further spread of Covid-19.

 PATRICKSWELL

-JUNIOR HURLING: The Junior A Hurling Championship semi-final has been postponed to mid or late February 2021 as a result of Covid-19 restrictions.

-LIMERICK: Congratulations to Limerick and its Patrickswell contingent for beating Clare in the Munster Championship.
-It was an entertaining game with dozens of great scores.
+LIMERICK: Congratulations to Limerick and its Patrickswell contingent for beating Tipperary in the Munster Hurling Championship.
+It was an entertaining game that captured the imagination.
+Limerick will face Waterford in the provincial final.

 ST PATRICKS